mazeincoding/Mazeway/README.md

 Especially since Resend requires you to have bought a domain.

-The project does use Resend directly specifically for sending a security email (someone logged in to your account) and you won't see that email until you set up Resend.
+The project does use Resend specifically for sending a security email (someone logged in to your account) and you won't see that email until you set up Resend.
 But everything else will work just fine.

+I do recommended you set it up when you go in production.

-Here's how to do it anyway:
+Here's how to do it when you need it:

 **Luckily...**
 Resend makes it REALLY straightforward to integrate with Supabase.